WARNING: CONTAINS SPOILERS FOR A MEMORY OF LIGHT

 Padan Fain And The Shadar Logoth Dagger

 The whole situation with Padan Fain and the dagger from Shadar Logoth bears some distinct resemblances to Gollum/Sméagol and the One Ring in The Lord of the Rings.
 Both Gollum and Fain are unwilling servants of the dark power.
 Both carry an object of great power that corrupts everything and everyone it touches.
 Both were taken to the stronghold of the dark power (Barad-dûr for Gollum, Shayol Ghul for Fain) and there tortured.
 Both have wounded the main character – Fain giving Rand the wound in his side, Gollum biting Frodo’s finger off – and both have some part to play in the end of the story, or at least so it is assumed for Fain.
-Like Gollum, Fain is now moving through a blighted area towards the Dark Lord’s stronghold to intercept the saviour.
-While Gollum and the Ring are central to The Lord of the Rings and Fain and his dagger are not yet so for The Wheel of Time, the similarities remain.
+Like Gollum, Fain moved through a blighted area towards the Dark Lord’s stronghold to intercept the saviour.
+However Gollum and the Ring are central to The Lord of the Rings, whereas Fain and his dagger were a side issue.

 The Nine Rings Inn